 Most of us don’t really spend much time thinking about our energy bills – it’s just something else we need to fork out for.
-But when you’ve got a prepayment meter, the amount you spend on heating and lighting your home, is usually all too noticeable.
+But when you’ve got a prepayment meter, the amount you spend on heating and lighting your home, is usually all too noticeable in comparison to direct debit payments.
 So, you might be warmed by the news that energy regulator, Ofgem, has introduced caps on how much you pay for your electricity and gas – saving you on average around £80 a year.

 The cap isn’t forever and only applies up to 2020 – by which point we should all have smart meters to keep track of how much we spend.
 But until then, it’ll stay in place and will be reviewed twice a year by Ofgem.
 There are different caps depending on where you live and what sort of meter you have, and your provider is responsible for making sure their charges to prepayment customers don’t go over the level of the cap.

 It’s an attempt to make the energy market fairer – at the moment around four million homes have a prepayment meter, which is basically an energy supplier’s version of a pay as you go phone.
 Customers buy their gas or electricity by topping up a meter with coins, tokens or online – and one of its main benefits is that you only pay for what you use.
 But the cloud to that silver lining is that the prepayment energy market isn’t as competitive and tariffs can be expensive.